Sometimes grievances can be difficult for the union and the employer (the parties) to resolve. They may need a neutral person to step in and help.

 If you don't come to an agreement on how to resolve the grievance, you can still decide to take the grievance to arbitration.
 Meetings with the settlement officer are on a without prejudice basis.
 This means if the grievance goes to arbitration, you can't refer to anything that came up during the meetings with the settlement officer.
 The settlement officer can't be called as a witness in arbitration.

-How do I apply for help from a settlement officer?
+To apply for a settlement officer:

 There is no fee for a settlement officer's time, but if the settlement officer has to travel, the parties are expected to pay for the settlement officer's expenses (e.g. ferry, meals, hotel, etc.).